Wait, am I a Travel Blogger ?

 There is no word to describe the beauty of the city.
 The city centre itself is just a real pleasure to walk through, to get to discover the unsual and beautiful streets, small old shops and cafés.

 If you get the chance to go to Edinburgh, make sure you visit the Princes Street Gardens.
 You will have a beautiful view on the Castle, and the park itself is gorgeous and a great place to take a walk of fresh air.
 This place is out of this World.

 I have an obsession for castles (as the princess I am), and I visited Edinburgh Castle on my second trip there, and it would be a shame to go to Edinburgh without visiting one of the biggest symbols of the city itself.
 The rich History it has to tell you will leave you astonished.
 Also, the view you can have all over Edinburgh from the Castle view point is breathtaking.

 The city has this thing to put you right through its History with its old/ancient and royal atmosphere.

 Also reputed to be haunted, I visited Edinburgh for Halloween twice, and once again, the scary vibe/atmosphere wasn’t missing.
 Bonus point for Harry Potter Fans who will definitely love some places that inspired our beloved J.K.
 Rowling…

 Here is a Vlog I made in Edinburgh

 I had the chance to visit so many other beautiful cities, but I needed to share these ones with you.
+In each one, I found a little bit of “Home” feeling every time !
 Let me know if you would like me to share more of them.
 Have you visited some of these ?
 What were your thoughts on them ?
 Would you recommend any other cities ?